Summer Start Program Housing

 You will receive an email when your timeslot is available to view in the Clemson Home Portal.
 During this time slot you will select a space for you and your roommate(s) (if applicable).

-• May 18 – Time slot notification for Summer Start Room Selection
+• May 18 – Time slot notification for Summer Start Living Learning Community Room Selection

-• May 27 – Room Selection for First-Year Living-Learning Communities – LLC students who do not select will be assigned a space in their LLC
+• May 22 – Room Selection for First-Year Living-Learning Communities – Living Learning Community students who do not select will be assigned a space in their Living Learning Community

 • All students will need to log in to the Portal to select their own move-in appointments after being assigned to a space.